Rafolo78/kaluza-device-list/README.md

 #### `pages`
 Here we store components that wrap a whole page, in this case we only have one `DeviceListPage`.
 #### `components`
-As mentioned before because it's a small app we could store all components used here.
+As mentioned before, because it's a small app we are storing all components used here.
 For a larger app this won't be very scalable because it will grow and won't be easy to handle the large list of components.
 A different approach should be used for a larger app like [fractal](https://hackernoon.com/fractal-a-react-app-structure-for-infinite-scale-4dab943092af) or similar.
 #### `state`
 Here is where we manage the redux state.
 I have used `ducks` file structure to organise action names, action creators and reducers.
 [Duck files structure](https://medium.com/@scbarrus/the-ducks-file-structure-for-redux-d63c41b7035c)
 #### `static`